Globe Rowing Club

-Globe Rowing Club is a rowing club in Greenwich in the South East of London, England.
+Globe Rowing Club is a community rowing club in Greenwich in the South East of London, England.
 Established in 1923, the club house and boat house are based on Crane Street in the historic centre of Greenwich, as part of the Trafalgar Rowing Trust.
 Its crews use the River Thames and the London Regatta Centre at the Royal Docks for water outings.
-The club admits male and female rowers of all ages, but is particularly known for its high performance junior programme.
+The club admits male and female rowers of all ages, but is particularly known for its high performance junior programme although its senior programme has made major headway in recent times.